Types of MS

 Does smoking affect people with MS?

-Stopping smoking is one of the most helpful lifestyle choice anyone can make, however this is particularly true for people with MS. Smoking suppresses the immune system, increasing your risk of developing MS. For those who have already been diagnosed, it accelerates the progression of the condition.
+Stopping smoking is one of the most helpful lifestyle choices anyone can make, however this is particularly true for people with MS. Smoking suppresses the immune system, increasing your risk of developing MS. For those who have already been diagnosed, it accelerates the progression of the condition.

 How can I control my stress levels?

-Stress is known to trigger or worsen MS attacks, therefore managing your stress levels is an important aspect of living well with MS. Often stressful circumstances cannot be avoided but through meditation and living mindfully, you can change the way you react to life’s challenges.
+Stress is known to trigger or worsen MS attacks, therefore managing your stress levels is an important aspect of living well with MS. Often stressful circumstances can not be avoided but through meditation and living mindfully, you can change the way you react to life’s challenges.